Kiran7007/Interview-Preparation/docs/android.md

 ## How do you detect APK tampering?

-Verify the runtime signing certificate, installer information, and an integrity verdict when available.
-A changed or resigned APK should be treated as untrusted, but client checks should supplement server-side verification rather than replace it.
+To detect APK tampering:

+- Verify the runtime signing certificate.
+- Check the package identity and installer source.
+- Check an integrity verdict when available.
+- Treat a changed or resigned APK as untrusted.
+- Send the result to the backend for policy decisions.

+Client checks reduce risk; they cannot replace server-side verification.

 ---

 ## How should permissions be handled securely?

+Handle permissions securely by:

+- Requesting permission just before the feature needs it.
+- Asking only for the minimum permission or scope.
-Request sensitive permissions just before the feature needs them, check the permission every time the operation runs, handle revocation and denial gracefully, and request only the minimum scope.
+- Checking the permission every time the operation runs.
+- Handling denial and permanent denial gracefully.
+- Supporting revocation after the user has previously granted access.

 A previous grant is not a permanent guarantee.

 ```kotlin
 if (ContextCompat.checkSelfPermission(